wh-y-j-lee/excel_to_google_calendar/README.md

 # Excel to Google Calendar
-This program can insert to-do list in excel to google calendar.
+- This program can insert to-do list in excel to google calendar.
+- Program comments are written in Korean.

 ## 1.Get your credentials.json from [google calendar api]( https://developers.google.com/calendar/quickstart/python)